High School for Math, Science and Engineering at City College: Rankings

 U.S. News & World Report featured HSMSE as the #1 high school in New York City and New York State, placing 22nd in the national US rankings in 2023.

-HSMSE was ranked the city's third best public high school in The New York Posts annual school ranking.
-In 2013, HSMSE was ranked among the nation's top high schools by the U.S. News & World Report, and in 2017, the U.S. News & World Report ranked HSMSE as third in New York State and 26th nationally.
+HSMSE was ranked the city's third-best public high school in The New York Posts annual school ranking.
+In 2013, HSMSE was ranked among the nation's top high schools by U.S. News & World Report, and in 2017, U.S. News & World Report ranked HSMSE third in the state and 26th nationally.

 In May 2013, HSMSE was ranked #1 in the country by Working in Support of Education (W!se) for personal finance education.
 HSMSE was ranked by W!se as first in the nation in financial literacy in 2017.